Please make your check payable to Virginia Theological Seminary and mail to:

 If you would like to receive a card acknowledging your gift made in honor or in memoriam, please contact Jennifer Wade Greiner.

-All gifts are accepted in accordance with Virginia Theological Seminary’s gift acceptance policy.
+All gifts are accepted in accordance with Virginia Theological Seminary’s gift acceptance policies.

 Ways to Name Virginia Seminary as a Beneficiary